5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	id0(Dict) -->
 	id16(Node27: Speaker Ext) --> id17{Mixer 13} --> id18(((Output 3)))
 ```
-#### Manual Mode
+#### Manual Switching Mode
-In manual mode, you have to – you've guessed it – switch the input/output manually in the Audio Settings.
+In manual switching mode, you have to – you've guessed it – switch the input/output manually in the Audio Settings.
 In this configuration, each Array only contains the nodes for the path of one device.
 The structure looks as follows

 - **PathMap**
 	- **Array 0**